thebowenfeng/codebrew-project/README.md

 ##### Users

-- attended (List of events the user has attended)
 - suburb (A singular ```Suburbs``` Object)
 - suburb_id (ID of the user's suburb)
 - attended (A list of ```Events``` object)